Gulf Keystone Petroleum: Shaikan oil field

 Shaikan is an oilfield in Northern Iraq, in which Gulf Keystone Petroleum currently holds 75% of a production sharing agreement with the Kurdish Regional Government.
 It is notably one of the largest Super Giant oilfields discovered in the last 50 years.
 The Shaikan oil field has a production capacity of 40000 oilbbl/d.

 On 24 June 2018, Gulf Keystone Petroleum said it had agreed with the Kurdistan Region of Iraq and Hungary's MOL to increase oil production capacity to 55000 oilbbl/d in the following years.

 Shaikan was declared a commercial discovery on August 1, 2012, following a five-well appraisal program.
 In June 2013, the Field Development Plan was approved and in December 2013 crude oil exports from the Shaikan field commenced.
 Initially independent estimates placed the gross oil-in-place (OIP) volume at 13.7 billion barrels (P50) potentially making it one of the largest oilfields discovered in Iraqi Kurdistan.
 More recent and accurate CPR reports are not mentioned here.

 The oilfield covers an area of some 130 to 150 km2, and comprises a series of limestone reservoirs stacked upon each other.
 These reservoirs encompass a very long period of geological time, from the Cretaceous which ended some 65 million years ago to the Triassic, which began some 248 million years ago.
 Gulf Keystone believe that hydrocarbons may also exist in the more ancient Permian formation.

 An audit of the Shaikan oilfield published in March 2014 appeared to show that dramatically less oil could be recovered than had been previously advised and expected.
-The audit implied a recovery of 12% of the oil in the Shaikan reservoir and indicated that Shaikan contained just 9.215 Goilbbl of which just 545 Moilbbl could hope to be recovered net to Gulf Keystone This appeared to be significantly less than the 13.7 Goilbbl previously claimed by Gulf Keystone Petroleum to be in place in the field.
+The audit implied a recovery of 12% of the oil in the Shaikan reservoir and indicated that Shaikan oil field contained just 9.215 Goilbbl of which just 545 Moilbbl could hope to be recovered net to Gulf Keystone This appeared to be significantly less than the 13.7 Goilbbl previously claimed by Gulf Keystone Petroleum to be in place in the field.
 Retail investors with a lack of appreciation for calculations believe this to be an apparently low recovery level due to presentation issues, because elsewhere the audit expressed the possibility that the recovery could be some 20%.
 As a direct consequence of the perceived negative audit the share price of Gulf Keystone Petroleum crashed by 40% in the days following the publication of this official audit.
 This audit was reviewed between June and September 2015 in order to take account of additional well and substantial production data.
 This resulted in the Proved and Probable Reserves increasing by 114%, from 299 million to 639 million barrels.
 The Proved, Probable and Possible Reserves rose by 152%, from 389 million to 982 million barrels.